-Black coaches vanish from Big Ten, once a model for diversity in college basketball
+Black coaches vanish from Big Ten basketball, once a model for diversity

 “I always put pressure on myself, but I felt it was an added responsibility to be successful,” said Dunn, who went to one NCAA Sweet 16 in eight seasons with the Nittany Lions.
 “Because I thought it would open the doors for other guys like myself.”

 A decade after the height of diversity, the drop-off started.
 In 2007, Smith and Indiana’s Kelvin Sampson were the Big Ten’s only black coaches.
 The Hoosiers fired Sampson after that season, leaving only Smith until his last season in 2012-13.
 Smith’s dismissal left the Big Ten without a black coach for the first time since 1982-83.
-Jordan joined the Big Ten with Rutgers in 2014, but he lasted just one more season.
+Jordan joined the Big Ten with Rutgers in 2014, but he lasted only two seasons.

 Three programs made hires in the past four years: Minnesota, Northwestern and Rutgers.
 Two of them decided not to hire black coaches back-to-back, which has happened only twice: at Michigan (Ellerbe to Tommy Amaker in 2001) and at Indiana (Davis to Sampson).